orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Just take the idea of gamified translation another step further.
-Imagine your entire story - all of it - just a translation for what was actually happening.*
+*Your entire story - all of it - just a translation for what was actually happening.*
 ***[], []***
 ***, 2274***